MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules.md

 *	A local macro can only be reused elsewhere by copying it into another folder with your network file.

 #### Global Macro Module:
  A global macro module is stored in a central location within your MeVisLab installation.
 The directory is called Package.
-Once created a gloval macro module, it appears in the module browser and can be used in any MeVisLab network you open.
+Once a global macro module is created, it appears in the module browser and can be used in any MeVisLab network you open.
 See [Package creation](/tutorials/basicmechanisms/macromodules/package/) for details about Packages.

  Local macro modules can be converted to global macro modules.
 MeVisLab then adds a definition file containing the name and package of the module and copies the content to your selected package directory.
 Package directories are loaded automatically when you start MeVisLab in case they have been added to your user packages via main menu {{< menuitem "Edit" "Preferences" "Packages" >}}.